Is it better to prioritize content quality or quantity in a content marketing strategy?

 -

-Content that is optimized for search engines gets 100% more traffic than content that is not optimized.
+Content optimized for search engines gets 100% more traffic than unoptimized content.
 Optimizing your content for search engines is important to get more traffic.
 If you want your content to be found by people searching for information, you need to optimize it for search engines.
 [Search Engine Land]

 -